Pinafore/848Q/warmup/README.md

 What you have to do
 ===================

-The PresidentGusser takes a question and returns a guess of who the president was.
-You need to extract what time the question is asking about and return the name of the appropriate US president.
+The TfIdf takes a question and returns a guess of who the president was.
+You need to extract what time the question is asking about and return a promising answer.
+You should use sklearn's tf-idf retrieval; this should be straightforward.
+The code for processing the data is provided, you should understand it but not modify it.

+The problem is when to trust that answer.
+The `ThresholdBuzzer` class decides when to trust that answer.
+Inspect the output of your guesser class and try to find a good value for the two parameters that control when to buzz in: how much of the question needs to be revealed before it trusts the answer and how high the score of the buzzer needs to be before it answers.

 This should be very simple, no more than five lines of code.
 If you're writing far more than that, you're likely not taking advantage of built-in